skarwa10/AndroidApp/README.md

 * [ Yes ] List anything else that you can get done to improve the app functionality!
 1)Add App Bar menu option
-2)Added a new Icon to Android Studio and used it in ListView to record copletion of Task.
+2)Added a new Icon to Android Studio and used it in ListView to record completion of Task.
 (Done : Green tick)

 ## Video Walkthrough